Strategic axes

 In parallel, the Ministry intends to accelerate the State’s technological innovation for the benefit of its citizens and companies through initiatives such as events, challenges or hackathons on technological innovation.
 This approach allows CTIE experts to work in close collaboration with external actors to develop eGovernment solutions and embodies a new governance style of technological innovation within the State.

-2. Advancing administrative reform
+2. Advancing administrative simplification

-The government has been committed to administrative reform and simplification for several years now and much progress has already been made.
+The government has been committed to administrative simplification for several years now and much progress has already been made.
 However, the simplification of administrative formalities and procedures is continually evolving.
 Drawing on technological advances in particular, the Ministry for Digitalisation intends to carry on the government's commitment to provide a simple and predictable framework for citizens and companies in their relations with the State.

 Consequently, the Ministry for Digitalisation intends to increase the ministries and administrations’ awareness of the imperative need to facilitate relations with citizens and companies, to everyone’s benefit.
 Any new project, legislation, procedure or adaptation of existing ones, when deemed necessary, need to be considered, respectively reconsidered, in light of the “digital” component.